MindLyfe/MindLyfe-Platform/backend/lyfbot-service/README.md

 ## Architecture

-LyfBot Service is a FastAPI application that acts as an orchestration layer for AI features:
+LyfeBot Service is a FastAPI application that acts as an orchestration layer for AI features:

 - Communicates with AI Service for generating responses
 - Uses Auth Service for authentication